 This is one of the reasons why developers use a content delivery network (CDN) for their sites.
-Relying on your hosting service alone is not enough to ensure the best performance of your sites.
+Relying on your hosting service alone – whether it’s the best podcast hosting or for your website – is not enough to ensure the best performance of your sites.

 If your site receives a spike in traffic, your hosting may not be able to withstand the surge of visitors.
 Your site may not load fast enough, leading to lost traffic.

 Worse, this may cause your site to go down.
 Just as when thousands are eager to see your site, visitors will be as disappointed to see your site break down.